su2code/su2code.github.io/_docs_v7/Custom-Output.md

 | `VORTICITY` | Vorticity | `VORTEX_IDENTIFICATION` |
 | `Q_Criterion` | Q-Criterion | `VORTEX_IDENTIFICATION` |

-Agree to include each output or point to...?

 ## Customizing the Screen and History Output ##